-The significant increase in other revenues was due to a computer grant received through eMints and an increase in our Medicaid Reimbursement Program funds.
+The significant increase in other revenues was due to the timing of receipts from the Medicaid Reimbursement Program.

 It should be noted that each school system is required to provide a minimum equivalent of ten mills of ad valorem tax to participate in the Foundation Program.
-The ten mill equivalent match for Saraland was \$1,531,170 in fiscal year 2020.
+The ten mill equivalent match for Saraland was \$1,583,420 in fiscal year 2022.